Skip to the main content.

 Tuckpointing

-Tuckpointing is a technique utilized to enhance the aesthetic appearance of masonry.
+Tuckpointing is a technique used to improve the aesthetic appearance of masonry.
 It involves the removal of deteriorated mortar, followed by filling the joints with new mortar that closely matches the brick's color.
 With tuckpointing a thin line of contrasting putty is then skillfully applied down the center of the joint, creating the illusion of well-maintained and narrow joints.

 Butter Jointing